 Today Westerplatte is a memorial site featuring a scattering of shelled bunkers, burnt-out ruins, a couple of old snack bars, souvenir stalls and a small museum open during the summer in the pivotal Guardhouse Number 1.
 There is also a permanent outdoor exhibition entitled 'Westerplatte: Spa-Bastion-Symbol' on display.

-To get to Westerplatte on public transport from the main train station in Gdansk you first need to take tram no. 8 to the Music Academy and from there catch bus N°106 to Westerplatte.
+To get to Westerplatte on public transport from the main train station in Gdansk, catch bus N°106 from outside of the station.
 During the summer months the easiest way to get out there is to take the Water Tram #5 which stops outside the Hilton in the Old Town and drops you at Westerplatte.